wookayin/dotfiles/README.md

 *Please read carefully warning messages during installation !!*

 * If something goes wrong, please run **[`$ dotfiles update`][dotfiles-update]** (or [install.py]) to make everything up-to-date.
+    * Please carefully READ the error/warning message printed by the installation script.
     * If you have your own `~/.zshrc`, `~/.vimrc`, `~/.vim`, etc., that are NOT symbolic links, they will not be overwritten by default.
       In such cases you should delete these files *manually*.